Television film

-A television film (also known as television movie, telefilm, telemovie, made-for-TV film/movie, or TV film/movie) is a film with a running time similar to a feature film that is produced and originally distributed by or to a terrestrial or cable television network.
-It is in contrast to theatrical films first shown in movie theaters, direct-to-video films released only in home video formats, and films released on or produced for streaming platforms.
+A television film is a film with a running time similar to a feature film that is produced and originally distributed by or to a terrestrial or cable television broadcaster.
+It is in contrast to theatrical films first shown in movie theaters, direct-to-video films released only in home video formats and films released on or produced for streaming platforms.

 In certain cases, a television film may also be shown, and referred to, as a miniseries, which typically indicates that it has been divided into multiple parts or a series that contains a predetermined, limited number of episodes.